elfry2/kami/README.md

 There isn't yet an installer for other systems, but the steps are easy to reproduce.

 ## Usage
-Before using kami, you are expected to be familiar with LazyVim, which can be learnt from the resources listed on the [LazyVim website](https://www.lazyvim.org/#-learn).
+To benefit from kami in its full power, it is rather crucial to be familiar with LazyVim, which can be learnt from the resources listed on the [LazyVim website](https://www.lazyvim.org/#-learn).

 If you, like me and pretty much everyone, find it very overwhelming to have to read so much just to use a text editor, you might find it beneficial to get familiar with at least the basic operations of Vim first, which can be learnt interactively on [VimHero](https://vim-hero.com), and then spare some time to gradually learn the rest later when you're a daily driver of the editor.